-Any department, organization or individual wishing to publish official Kentucky Wesleyan College information on a server not owned by the college must receive approval to do so from the KWC director of public relationsKWC Director of Marketing and Communications, and the KWC CAMS Governance Committee.
+Any department, organization or individual wishing to publish official Kentucky Wesleyan College information on a server not owned by the college must receive approval to do so from the KWC Director of Marketing and Communications, and the KWC CAMS Governance Committee.
 Without this approval, such information will not be considered official and will not be linked from any Kentucky Wesleyan College Web site.

 The Web sites maintained by Kentucky Wesleyan College are official publications of the College.
-Unless otherwise indicated all text and images appearing on official pages (see "Definitions" below) are copyrighted and should not be reproduced without permission from the KWC Public Relations Officedirector of marketing and communications.
+Unless otherwise indicated all text and images appearing on official pages (see "Definitions" below) are copyrighted and should not be reproduced without permission from the KWC director of marketing and communications.